nathants/libaws/readme.md

 ## tradeoffs

-- no attempt is made to avoid it vendor lock-in.
+- no attempt is made to avoid vendor lock-in.
   - migrating between cloud providers will always be non-trivial.
   - attempting to mitigate future migrations has more cost than benefit in the typical case.